BaybhinProgramming25/DistributedMaps/README.md

-# Distributed-Maps-Clone
+# Distributed Maps

 The goal of this project is to develop a distributed systems maps clone.
 Given the geographical data of various regions, we are responisble for storing geographical data on a geographical supproted database and develop a backend server capable of making calls to our database.
 In subsequent distributions of the project, caching will be implemented in order to achieve QoS constraints.

-This project was able to handle a QoS target requirement of 1600 requests per second (rps), with 95% of the requests responding under 50 ms.
+This project was able to handle a __QoS target requirement of 1600 requests per second (rps), with 95% of the requests responding under 50 ms.__

 # Technologies Used: